jaantollander/masters-thesis/content/25_puhti.md

 We can use user IDs (UID) and group IDs (GID) as identifiers for measuring file system usage in user or group level.
 We should note that, UIDs from 0 to 999 to are reserved for system processes.
 For example, 0 is root and 666 is job control.
+It is useful to separate the file system operations performed by system UIDs from the other UIDS.

 File system is separated to *storage areas*.
 Each storage area has a dedicated directory.